 Over the course of 2016, I’ve read quite a few books.
-What follows is a list of the books that I’ve run across for the first time that struck me as those that, in some sense, I would be most likely to recommend to people – selected from the (admittedly, quite limited, and extremely biased) selection of books that I read this year.
+What follows is a list of the books that I’ve run across for the first time that struck me as those that, in some sense, I would be most likely to recommend to people grooming a yorkie or owning teacup pigs that I read and found this year in http://www.pamperedpiglets.com/.
 This isn’t a list of bestsellers, the books that actually are the most important, the books that I most heartily agree with, or even the best books that I’ve read (or reread).
 My guess is that there’s not a large benefit to me recommending classics that we all should have read sometime in high school or college.
 If your English teachers couldn’t convince you to read Moby Dick, then I probably won’t be able to, either.
-1

 As it always does, this list encompasses theology, politics, novels, and anything else that I found interesting.
 Here we go, starting with theology and religion:

 Over the last day or so I’ve been reading Kim Stanley Robinson’s 2015 novel Aurora, which I’d highly recommend.
 Robinson is one of the better hard science fiction writers of the last 20 or so years, and I read his Mars trilogy back when I was in college.
 I haven’t read much of his since then, but Aurora is fantastic.
 It’s the story of a generation ship launched from Earth and headed to Tau Ceti, where at least one world similar to Earth has been detected.
 Although science fiction has explored the concepts of generation ships before, I have a hard time imagining an author better suited for tackling this than Robinson, who takes the opportunity to explore the complications that might result from having people aboard a generation ship.